 Students who declare a minor in Writing & Rhetoric must complete 18 credits from WRT courses at or above the 200-level.
-Typically, this will entail six 3-credit courses over four years.
 100-level courses and WRT 391 and 392 will not be counted as part of the minor.

 There is no need to declare your minor before taking courses toward it.
-Simply take the six required classes and pass them with a 2.0 GPA.
-Then, at the beginning of your final semester, fill out a “Minor Fields of Study” form, and bring it by the Writing & Rhetoric office for the Director’s signature.
+Simply take the 18 credits and pass them with a 2.0 GPA.
+Then, at the beginning of your final semester, fill out a “Minor Fields of Study” form, and bring it by the Writing & Rhetoric office for a signature.

-Students must take at least one 200-level course.
+Students should take at least one 200-level course.
 Choices include: